lambdaclass/concrete/README.md

     - Type inference only within blocks, not in function signatures
     - Algebraic Data Types
 - Pluggable concurrency runtime with a preemptive scheduler, green threads and copy only message passing, a REPL and excellent observability
-- Profiling and tracing as first class citizens
+- Profiling and tracing are integral, first-class features.
+While code is read more often than it's written, it is executed even more frequently than it's read
 - Capabilities
 - Explicit over implicit
 - Easily embeddable